 |Type of work||Percentage|

-For a detailed breakdown of what architecture and building graduates are doing six months after graduation, see What Do Graduates Do?
+For a detailed breakdown of what building and construction management graduates are doing 15 months after graduation, see What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.